Gospel Train (album): Reception

-A contemporary review in Billboard quotes the Methodist minister John Wesley: "'Why should the devil have all the good tunes?'"; the reviewer commenting that "Sister Tharpe shows that he hasn't, and she does this with her well-known rocking rhythm and zest".
+A contemporary review in the trade publication Billboard quotes the Methodist minister John Wesley: "'Why should the devil have all the good tunes?'
+Sister Tharpe shows that he hasn't, and she does this with her well-known rocking rhythm and zest".
 The album was noted as part of Tharpe's induction to the Rock and Roll Hall of Fame.

-Author and critic Tom Moon cited the record as a choice of the catalog in 1,000 Recordings to Hear Before You Die.
+Retrospective commentary

+Gospel Train is highly regarded within Tharpe's discography.
 The website AllMusic called it "a super collection", noting it as an album highlight of the singer's career.
 Premier Guitar described the guitar work in the album as exhibiting "more technique and less raunch", concluding the record is "worth it just for the swinging, twangy and so ambient and vibey '99½ Won't Do'."
+In 2015, Cross Rhythms' Lins Honeyman wrote that despite being "in arguably less frantic mode than usual", she "pull[s] off some truly great performances" through her "verve and passion".
+The webzine Spectrum Culture characterized it as "One of Tharpe's landmark albums".
+Its reviewer described it as "an enjoyable, timeless album in its own right" beyond its historic legacy and praised the "skill, passion and impeccable musicianship" that it was played with.

+Accolades

 Track listing

 All tracks composed by Rosetta Tharpe except where noted.